jameshfisher/jameshfisher.com/_posts/2025-06-29-a-better-snapping-algorithm/index.md

 When an edge touches/crosses a snap line, it becomes stuck.
 When pulled far enough away, it becomes unstuck.

-I discovered this algorithm in macOS window management!
+I discovered sticky snap in macOS window management!
 It makes it easy to snap a window next to another one, but also easy to put a window _near_ another one.
 As such, macOS has no "snapping off" mode.

+I haven't seen sticky snap anywhere else.
-Yet all drawing apps I've tried use naive magnetic snap:
+All drawing apps I've tried use naive magnetic snap:
 Figma,
 Google Docs,
 tldraw,
+Inkscape,
-Inkscape, etc.
+Keynote, etc.
-As such, they have to make it easy to disable snapping, or even start with snapping off.
+As such, all these apps have to make it easy to disable snapping, or even to start with snapping off.
 They should all consider using sticky snap!

 <script type="module" src="./magnetic.js"></script>